saeedkhatami/WarpLinuxConnector/README.md

 now search for `WARP-Linux` app in your desktop menu.

-> ⚠️ IMPORTANT: After the installation please make sure you do not remove the repository.
+> ⚠️ IMPORTANT: After the installation please make sure you do not remove the repository dir.
 It is required for the desktop shortcut to work.

 ## Hide Mode
 If you only want to use the tray icon, you can run the program in hide mode